 Once a permit is ready, you will be called at the number provided on the application.
 You then pay for the permit at that time and take it with you, along with the approved plans and the inspection card that details what inspections are required.

 Permit fees are based on the scope of work.
 Building permit fees are derived from a sliding scale based on project valuation.
 Plan review fees are charged in addition to the building permit fee.
 The plan review fee is usually 65% of the building permit fee.
-The state has a fee for building, demolition, and sign permits, which is currently an additional $4.50 per permit.

 If you are building a new building, traffic and park impact fees may apply.